 Potential project risk influencing other projects

-The BVOP suggest that risk that may influence other projects need special attention.
-They need to be identified, highlighted and need higher order in the risk list (the collection of all risk items).
+The BVOP suggest that risk that may influence other projects needs special attention.
+Such risks need to be identified, highlighted and need higher-order in the risk list (the collection of all risk items).

-Participation of all teams intended to work on potentially affected of same risk projects and their management roles are required for planning risk avoiding.
+Participation of all teams intended to work on potentially affected by the same risk projects and their management roles are required for planning risk-avoiding.